kohtseyoung/F-Score-Capstone-Project/Testing.md

 |Modified	|0.17850536	|0.4658419 	|0.08374978	|0.5456782	|4.75E-05	|Yes		|
 |Difference	|0.01286654	|		|-0.03472978	|		|		|		|

-Empirical results show that the original F-Score performs better than the modified F-Score in identifying both superior and subpar companies.
+From the data shown above, the original F-Score performs better than the modified F-Score in identifying both superior and subpar companies.
 From the table above, the original High F-Score grouping have both higher mean returns and lower return volatility rate, while the original Low F-Score grouping have both lower mean returns and high return volatility compared to modified F-Score.

 Based on the findings, we cannot reject the null hypothesis.
 It is consistent with the Pecking Order Theory as elaborated under the Literature Review Section that issuing of shares sends a negative signal to investors that the company's is overvalued.
 Therefore, rather than reflecting the health of a company’s capital structure as originally intended, the "increase in number of shares" still serves as a valuable signalling tool for bridging asymmetrical information about the company’s valuation between managers and investors.